-Feasibility of Invoking Cultural Norms in Mitigating or Modifying Hudud Punishments (From the Perspectives of Imamiyyah Jurisprudence, Iranian Criminal Law, Hanafi Jurisprudence
+Feasibility of Invoking Cultural Norms in Mitigating or Modifying Hudud Punishments (According to Imᾱmῑ Jurisprudence, Iranian Criminal Law and Hanafi Jurisprudence)

 Document Type : Original Article